kasplat/kesavankushalnagar/_posts/2018-10-06-CompBioLab.markdown

 title: Computational Biology Lab at RIT<br>Research Assistant
 description: |
 ---
+* Use Machine Learning to reduce complexity of model inputs.
-* Reduce input space of electrophysiological model using DBSCAN.
+* Quantified Uncertainty in electrophysiological model using uncertainty quantification techniques.
+* Predict arrhythmia in patients with prior heart attacks using in lab model.
-* Research using various clustering methods.
+* Research using various clustering methods such as DBSCAN and hierarchical.
-* Perform forward propagation to estimate probability of arrhythmia.
+* Perform forward propagation on model.
+* Presented paper and results at SIAM Annual Meeting 2018.
-* Languages used: Matlab, Python.
+* Languages used: Matlab, Python, R.